opendocsg/slw-judgments-backfill/2017_SGHC_75/report.md

  (c) must be apparently credible, although it need not be incontrovertible.

 31     I do not accept this submission as I do not think that the _Ladd v Marshall_ conditions should be applied strictly to an appeal under O 55 of the ROC.
-In _Martek Biosciences Corp v Cargill International Trading Pte Ltd_ [2011] 1 SLR 1287 (“ _Martek_ ”), an appeal under O 87A of the ROC against a decision of Registrar of Patents revoking a patent, the Court of Appeal held that:
+In _Martek Biosciences Corp v Cargill International Trading Pte Ltd_ <span class="citation">[2011] 1 SLR 1287</span> (“ _Martek_ ”), an appeal under O 87A of the ROC against a decision of Registrar of Patents revoking a patent, the Court of Appeal held that:

  (a) the 3 conditions in Ladd v Marshall give effect to the term “special grounds” in O 57 r 13(2) of the ROC (at [12]); and